isomerpages/govtech-gobusiness/_FAQ/1ga-healthandsocial.md

 - Maintain a clean work environment.

 #### **10. Am I allowed to make house calls to deliver essential TCM services?**
 Yes, house calls will be allowed but with the following restrictions:

-Yes, house calls will be allowed but with the following restrictions:

 i.
 Make a pre-visit phone call on the day of home therapy/home visit to ascertain the patient’s/client’s health condition and potential exposure to COVID-19 prior to the therapy/visit and review the need to proceed with home therapy/home visit;